-Terry Eagleton, distinguished professor of literature at the University of Lancaster, is a literary theorist and a cultural critic.
-He is an opponent of the “new atheism” of Richard Dawkins and Christopher Hitchens, not because he wants to defend religion but because he thinks their position shows a lack of understanding of religion, human psychology and society.
-Atheism, he says, is not as easy as it looks.
+Terry Eagleton, distinguished professor of literature at the University of Lancaster, is a literary theorist, a cultural critic and an opponent of the “new atheism” of Richard Dawkins and Christopher Hitchens.
+He opposes their views not because he wants to defend religion but because he thinks their position shows a lack of understanding of human psychology and society.
+Atheism, he says in his new book Culture and the Death of God, is not as easy as it looks.
 Though we live in a secular culture that seems to have little use for religion, we have not succeeded in killing off God.

 Religion, Eagleton argues, fulfils two important functions.
 It not only sustains individual lives by providing meaning and values that transcend mundane existence; it has also provided the glue that holds societies together by motivating people to accept the sacrifices required by morality and political life.
 This was why rulers of eighteenth-century Europe feared the spread of irreligious doctrines: fears that translate in modern times into a concern about how a society driven by individual self-interest can hold itself together without some unifying force.
 Religion was able to fulfil these functions, Eagleton thinks, because it had the ability to appeal to rich and poor, to members of the intellectual elite and to uneducated people.
 It combined abstruse theory with imagery and ritual, intellectual rigour with an appeal to the senses.